Periods: Important things to know

 Here’s how periods work:

 - During puberty, part of your brain (the pituitary gland) produces chemicals known as hormones.
-These hormones tell the ovaries (two sacs that produce/release eggs and hormones) to start making other hormones called estrogen and progesterone.
+These hormones tell the ovaries (two sacs in your pelvis that produce/release eggs and hormones) to start making other hormones called estrogen and progesterone.
 These hormones help the reproductive system develop and prepare for a possible pregnancy.

 - About once per month, one of the ovaries releases an egg during a process called ovulation.
 The egg travels down a fallopian tube (a channel that transfers eggs) into the uterus.
 The uterus (a hollow, muscular, pear-shaped organ in the pelvis) connects to both ovaries via fallopian tubes on either side.